habitoti/Azure-OCR-Pre-Consume-Script/README.md

 ## Features

-- ✅ Uses Azure Document Intelligence for high-quality OCR, includinhg handwriting
+- ✅ Uses Azure Document Intelligence for high-quality OCR, including handwriting
 - ✅ Adds invisible text overlay using `PyMuPDF`
 - ✅ Removes (almost) empty pages, i.e. visually empty or with less than 5 characters recognizable text
 - ✅ Optional character cutoff for OCR content to restrict content size and so number of tokens required for further AI processing (default: off).
 For caveats, see notes below.